It’s for the Birds! 3 Carolina Raptors Centers You Won’t Want To Miss

 A face only a mother could love?
 Aviation Conservation Center photo by Chris Smith

 Techies will be excited to down-load the Center for Birds of Prey app, which is available for both Android and iPhone.
-This app provides information about the animals living at the site while giving users detailed directions about where to find each Carolina raptor in the Center.
-Consider it a thorough map of the Center’s layout to help you and your family get the best experience possible during your visit.
+This app provides information about the animals living at the site while giving users detailed directions about where to find each bird in the Center.
+Consider it a thorough map of the raptors centers layout to help you and your family get the best experience possible during your visit.

 The Center for Birds of Prey also livestreams from their Facebook page, so families that want to keep tabs on what’s happening with the birds after their visit may want to tune in for more educational opportunities.